Priya-30101/Terms-and-condition-project--AI-bharat/README.md

 # Terms-and-condition-project--AI-bharat
 This project builds an AI and NLP powered system that makes long and complicated Terms &amp; Conditions easy to understand.
-It automatically finds important clauses, highlights possible risks, and converts legal language into simple summaries, and also provide voice explanations.The pyhton code that is used is:
+It automatically finds important clauses, highlights possible risks, and converts legal language into simple summaries, and also provide voice explanations.
+# AI Model & Cloud Services

+# AI Model
+- TinyLlama – Used to analyze Terms & Conditions and generate summaries and risk scores.
+- Ollama – Used to run the TinyLlama model locally for fast inference.

+# AWS Cloud Services
+- Amazon EC2 – Hosting the backend server and running the application.
+- Amazon DynamoDB – Storing user data and analysis results.
+- Amazon S3 – Storing uploaded Terms & Conditions documents.
+- AWS Lambda – Processing uploaded documents.
+Backend code :

 from fastapi import FastAPI, UploadFile, File import pdfplumber